gotson/NightCompress/README.md

 In order for the JAR to run properly, you will need to:

-- Run Java 21 with the following options:
+- Run Java 22 with the following options:

 ```
---enable-preview --enable-native-access=ALL-UNNAMED
+--enable-native-access=ALL-UNNAMED
 ```

 - Make sure the path to the directory containing the native libraries is contained in the Java system